mikakallberg/Project-Portfolio-5-DRF/README.md

 ### LucidChart
 #
 ![LucidChart](/assets/images_readme/lucidchart.png)

-## User Experience (UX)
 #
 ## Demographics
-- The intended user for this API is someone who wants to build a front end view consistent with the below stated [User Goals](#user-goals).
+- The intended user for this API is someone who wants to build a Front-End application consistent with the below stated [User Goals](#user-goals).
+#
 ## User Goals
 #
 - As a Site User I can register an account